mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/api/view.md

 # CREATE VIEW statement

-!!! info "Work in progress"
-    Note that this feature is in beta.
-If you have additional questions or issues [reach out to us on Slack](https://join.slack.com/t/mindsdbcommunity/shared_invite/zt-o8mrmx3l-5ai~5H66s6wlxFfBMVI6wQ).

 In MindsDB, an `AI Table` is a virtual table based on the result-set of the SQL Statement that `JOINS` table data with the predictions of a model.
 An `AI Table` can be created using the `CREATE AI table ai_table_name` statement.

 ```sql